gbudiman/effigy/README.md

 - **Y** is a [1-by-4] importance rank, provided as labeled ground truth during training and generated during testing

+The shallow network uses categorical crossentropy loss function.
+Metric used is accuracy.
+We believe this metric is not an optimal choice.
+We should penalize less if the importance difference is minimal (e.g. rank-2 identified as rank-3 or vice versa) and penalize heavily otherwise.
+We used Adam optimizer with very low learning rate at 0.01.
+The network consists of 3 layers:
+1. Fully-connected layer with 107 input neurons and 16 output neurons
+2. A simple dropout layer at 20% probability
+3. Fully-connected layer with 16 input neurons and 4 output neurons

-We ran the training for 100,000 epochs, resulting 96% accuracy in trainset and 64% in testset at 10% train-test-split.
+We ran the training for 100,000 epochs, resulting 96% accuracy in trainset and 64% in testset at 10% train-test split.
 This is a clear indication of overfitting.
 This may have been caused by insufficient training data as we only have 25 minutes of training video, which is then split 10% for testing.

 ### Keyframes Blending